Here I am with my brothers and sisters posing for a great pre-trick or treating photo shoot that highlights our personalities!

 The best part of “trick-or-treating” for me was visiting older people in my hood and making them laugh with a silly joke!
 I remember coming home, emptying the pillow case on the living room carpet, and carefully organizing the candy into designated piles.
 Then we’d trade with each other!

-If I can help you with helping a client with their story about life and work, please let me know.
-I consult with clients to help on litigated cases involving work and disability.
-I’m here to help you, my attorney reader, help your client.
+If I can help you with helping a client tell their story, please let me know.
+I help attorneys help their clients on litigated cases involving work and disability.

-Thank you for reading this post.
-I hope you enjoyed it.
 Give me a call at 515-778-0634 or email amyebotkin@lcpresourcesplus.com to discuss your case.

 __________________